open-cloud/open-cloud.github.io.old/3_operator.md

 ##Installing OpenVirteX

-##Monitoring

-###From the beta.opencloud.us VM
+##Operator Tools

+There is currently no comprehensive operator view.
+Instead, operators use the following combintation of views and tools to a monitor and operate OpenCloud:

+* The *Developer* view gives administrators read/write access to the entire data model.

+* A hidden xoslib-based alternative to the *Developer* view is available at *opencloud.us/admin/dashboard/xosAdminDashboard*.

+* A *Nagios* view provides access to a Nagios service running on the head node of each underlying OpenStack cluster.

-On beta.opencloud.us, admin credentials for all the clusters can be found in */home/ubuntu/acb/*.
-The *openstack-command.sh* script can be used to run an OpenStak command across all of the clusters and print the output.
+There are also a set of scripts that can be used to monitor the health of the OpenStack services running on each cluster.
+On *beta.opencloud.us*, admin credentials for all the clusters can be found in */home/ubuntu/acb/*.
+The *openstack-command.sh* script can be used to run an OpenStack command across all of the clusters and print the output.
 For example, to view the status of the Nova services and Neutron agents on all clusters:

 ```
 $ openstack-command.sh "nova service-list"